The Herb Innovation Center

 We look forward to your participation and the innovative ideas you bring forth.
 Together, let's elevate the graduate research landscape on our campus!

-How can THInC help you with research?
+How can THInC help you with research as a graduate student?

 • Developing Research Ideas: THInC provides invaluable assistance in developing research ideas.
 Through workshops, seminars, and one-on-one consultations, graduate students receive guidance in refining their concepts, identifying research gaps, and formulating compelling research questions.
 Additionally, THInC facilitates brainstorming sessions and collaborative forums where students can exchange ideas, fostering an environment conducive to innovative exploration.

 • Conducting Research: Once research ideas are solidified, THInC aids graduate students in navigating the intricacies of conducting research.
 From research methodologies to data collection techniques, THInC offers training sessions and resources to equip students with the necessary tools and skills for successful research execution.
-Moreover, THInC provides access to research databases, literature reviews, and academic journals to support students in contextualizing their research within existing scholarship.
+Moreover, THInC provides access to research databases, literature reviews, and academic journals to support students in contextualizing their research within existing scholarship

 • Navigating the Institutional Review Board (IRB) process: IRB can be daunting for graduate students embarking on research projects.
 THInC offers step-by-step guidance and support in the IRB application process, ensuring compliance with ethical standards and regulatory requirements.
 Through personalized consultations, students receive assistance in crafting IRB proposals, addressing potential ethical considerations, and navigating the submission and review process with confidence.